Ondřej Štindl

 Available material: English sample

-An ageing writer and translator, Kryštof abruptly finds himself at a crossroads when he meets the young leftist intellectual Kristýna and, not long afterwards, Kamil, a guru with a strange connection to Kryštof’s deceased sister.
-The emerging pandemic is changing life as he knows it, making the possibility of the world’s end more real than ever.
-In fact, Kryštof might be headed towards a „personal apocalypse,“ plagued by melancholy, the grotesque, intrusive memories, and dark forebodings.
-He becomes a hesitant actor in what might be a story of great revelation or of a cruel cosmic joke.
-Or, a tale of love.
+Kryštof, an aging writer and translator, finds himself at a crossroads when he meets Kristýna, a young left-wing intellectual, and soon after, Kamil, a guru with a strange connection to Kryštof’s deceased sister.
+The emerging pandemic changes life as he knows it, making the possibility of the end of the world more real than ever.
+Indeed, Kryštof may be heading for a „personal apocalypse“, plagued by melancholy, the grotesque, intrusive memories and dark premonitions.
+He becomes a reluctant actor in what could be a story of great revelation or a cruel cosmic joke.
+Or a story of love.